Because we’ve all been there right?

 If you’ve been a recreational drug user at some point in your life, you’re going to face a big choice.
 Lie about your use to your kids.
 Or be honest and risk that your honesty and experience means they perceive it as okay to take drugs and potentially do themselves some serious harm.

-After all, if you partied hard and took a whole load of drugs and came out a-okay, why shouldn’t they?
 Problem is, not everyone does come out okay.
 Back in youth, there was a three month period when two friends died from drug-related incidents.
 One friend got drunk, passed out on the couch and chocked to death on vomit.
 Another was boating at midnight doing lines of Special K and fell into the water.
 He didn’t make it back to shore.

 Your kids won’t relate to those stories.
 They’ll relate to you coming through mostly okay.
 That’s what they’re more likely to base their choices on.